 The novel takes place primarily in Vienna during the Biedermeier period.
 Extending roughly from the Congress of Vienna in 1815 to the revolution in 1848, the Biedermeier period was characterized by the veneer of sentimental, middle-class respectability that overlay the network of spies and censorship of an Austrian police state.

 What is special about Isabette Grüber?

 Isabette is a “virtuosa,” the term applied to female concert pianists in the early nineteenth century.
-A male concert-level performer was called a “virtuosi.”
+A male concert-level performer was called a “virtuoso.”
 Isabette is also six feet tall, decidedly homely, and suffering from a crisis of self-confidence.
 I’ve lived with Isabette now for about six months and I am obsessed with her.
-She is incredibly talented and passionate, and yet, at eighteen, she is hamstrung by so many factors that conspire to keep her from following her true passion.
+She is incredibly talented and passionate, and yet, at nineteen, she is hamstrung by so many factors that conspire to keep her from following her true passion.

 What is the main conflict Isabette must face?

 Isabette is supported and thwarted by two people who come into her life near the beginning of the novel.
 One is a young woman from Boston who is a talented singer and Isabette’s complete opposite.
 Her encouragement and love for Isabette appear innocent, but as the novel progresses Isabette is faced with a confusing truth about Amelia’s motives.
-The other person who plays an integral role in Isabette’s journey from a nerve-wracked teenager to a woman of formidable strength and courage is Hirschl Baum, a Jewish piano teacher and aspiring composer.
+The other person who plays an integral role in Isabette’s journey from a nerve-wracked teenager to a woman of formidable strength and courage is Josef Hauser, a piano teacher and aspiring composer.